jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

    * `Hello, world!
 This is the '/jupytercon2025-extension-workshop/hello' endpoint.
 Try visiting me in your browser!`

-   **If you do not see these messages, let us know you need help!**
+   **If you do not see these messages, let instructors know you need help!**

 3. Test the server endpoint by visiting it in your browser (`http://localhost:8888/jupytercon2025-extension-workshop/hello`).
-   You should see the same message as the last step:
+   We should see the same message as the last step:
    `Hello, world!
 This is the '/jupytercon2025-extension-workshop/hello' endpoint.
 Try visiting me in your browser!`